peregrine-cms/sling-org-apache-sling-multipackageupdate/README.md

     mvn clean install

-To install the OSGi bundle use the project **autoInstallBundle**:
+To install the OSGi bundle use the profile `autoInstallBundle`:

     mvn clean install -P autoInstallBundle

-To install the Content together with the core bundle use the project **autoInstallPackage**:
+To install the content together with the core bundle use the profile `autoInstallPackage`:

+    mvn clean install -P autoInstallPackage

+To install the sample configuration and content use the profile `autoInstallContentPackage`:

     mvn clean install -P autoInstallPackage